willyweather/slate/source/index.html.md

 }
 ```

-A UV forecast contains periodic UV forecasts throughout a day along with a max entry.
+A UV forecast contains periodic UV forecasts throughout a day along with an alert.
+The alert will only be provided if the forecast day has an index greater than 3.

 ### Days

 An array of forecast days

-### Forecast Days

 Attribute | Type | Description
 --------- | ---- | -----------